-The Governing Body continues self-evaluation and skills audit to identify areas where Governors might be more aware of and informed in the conduct of their responsibilities.
+The Board continues self-evaluation and skills audit to identify areas where Trustees might be more aware of issues and better informed in the conduct of their responsibilities.

-The experience of Governors has provided a diverse range of perspectives that has enabled robust decision-making.
+The experience of Trustees has provided a diverse range of perspectives that has enabled robust decision-making.
 The Board has been particularly conscious, in difficult circumstances, of the inherent risk of placing undue influence upon school leadership.
-Members are able to take decisions via special resolution without requiring unanimity.

-Governors continue to update themselves and develop skills through training courses and seminars that have been delivered virtually.
-Briefings to the whole Governing body are made by specialists on current themes and areas of concern whilst governors' committees benefit from the proactive participation of senior school staff and external professionals & through specialist internal audit reports.
-There is an annual briefing on safeguarding for all governors which was circulated electronically
+Trustees continue to update themselves and develop skills through training courses and seminars that have been delivered virtually.
+Briefings to the whole Board are made by specialists on current themes and areas of concern whilst committees benefit from the proactive participation of senior school staff and external professionals & through specialist internal audit reports.
+There is an annual briefing on safeguarding for all Trustees which is delivered electronically

-All new governors are required to attend the appropriate induction training for school governors run by the local authority.
-Governors with specific responsibilities attend external courses to improve their knowledge and become familiar with current issues for schools and trends in education.
-On-line training and information subscription services have, in the circumstances greatly assisted this process.
+All new Trustees are required to attend the appropriate induction training for run by the local authority.
+Trustees with specific responsibilities attend external courses to improve their knowledge and become familiar with current issues for schools and trends in education.
+On-line training and information subscription services have greatly assist this process.

-An appropriate annual evaluation and skills audit enables Governors to assess their contribution and potential toward fulfilling their responsibilities.
+An appropriate annual evaluation and skills audit enables Trustees to assess their contribution and potential toward fulfilling their responsibilities.